Raghav-Kirpekar/RhombusAI/README.md

 4.  **Mobile Responsiveness**: The UI tests are configured for Desktop Viewports (1280x720) only.

 ## Demo Video (Part 7)
-[Link to Demo Video] (Please replace this with your actual video link)

 ## Notes on Implementation
 - **UI Tests**: The `pipeline.spec.ts` is designed to be robust against dynamic class names by using role-based and text-based locators.